 Chemicals usually are tested for an ability to cause cancer by feeding large dosages to small numbers of rats and mice.
 Large dosages are used to compensate for the small number of animals that can be used (a few hundred is considered a big study, though it is tiny compared to the U.S. population of more than 300 million).
 Also, the large dosages can compensate for the possibility that rodents may be less sensitive than people to a particular chemical (as happened with thalidomide).
 Some people claim that such tests are improper and that large amounts of any chemical would cause cancer.
 That is not true.
 Huge amounts of most chemicals do not cause cancer.
 When a large dosage causes cancer, most scientists believe that a smaller amount would also cause cancer, but less frequently.

 The Delaney Clause is an important part of the federal Food, Drug, and Cosmetic Act.
 That important consumer-protection clause specifically bans any additive that "is found to induce cancer when ingested by man or animal."
-The food and chemical industries are seeking to weaken or repeal that law.
+The food and chemical industries have tried, but so far failed, to weaken or repeal that law.